qjerome/human-bytes/README.md

 # Human Bytes

-`human_bytes` is a library for easily handling byte sizes.
+`huby` is a library for easily handling byte sizes.

 # Crate features